Order of Christian Initiation of Adults

+Duration

-US bishops have said that the process "should extend for at least one year for formation, instruction, and probation" for those who have had no previous experience with living a Christian life.
+The United States bishops have said that the process "should extend for at least one year for formation, instruction, and probation" for those who have had no previous experience with living a Christian life.
 However, "nothing ... can be settled a priori.
 The time spent in the catechumenate should be long enough—several years if necessary—for the conversion and faith of the catechumens to become strong."
-For those who have some experience leading a Christian life, the process should be much shorter, "according to the individual case."
+For those who have some experience leading a Christian life, the process should be much shorter, "according to the individual case".

-Those who enter the process are expected to begin attending Mass on Sundays, participate in regular faith formation activities, and to become increasingly involved in the activities of their local parish.